ssajedi/SAiF-GPT/README.md

 ![image](https://github.com/ssajedi/SAiF-GPT/assets/132618087/999757ab-6ff6-4d5f-90a1-50bb9f3f57c0)
 ## Known Limitations
 - 4096 token limits on ChatGPT-3.5, limits the size of uploaded docs.
-- Missed or misclassifed entities are rare but not impossible.
+- Missed or misclassified entities are rare but not impossible.
 ## Usage/Examples & Future development ideas

 The following features can be integrated into the proposed framework for future development.
 - Retrieval Augmented Generation (RAG) for long pdfs
 - Compatibility with other LLM API's such as ([Claude](https://claude.ai/))
-- Better Named Entinty Recognition (NER) models
+- Better Named Entity Recognition (NER) models
 - Support for custom user-defined entities

 # ⚠️ Attention:
 This project was an outcome of a 24 hour hackathon.
 Please make sure to test the NER detections on sample of your data before deployment at scale.

 ## Presentation
-You can access the [Presentation pdf here.](https://github.com/agusaboy)
+You can access the [Presentation pdf here.](https://github.com/ssajedi/SAiF-GPT/tree/main/Asset)

 ## Team
 - [Agustina Aboy](https://github.com/agusaboy)
 - [Alexis Kotzambasis](https://github.com/lexiko80-LPA)